 Traveling by car as much as economically possible, occasionally we fly to a destination (like Hawaii) in order to make the most of a road trip.
 In our family of five, saving on expenses like checked baggage fees, food, and parking are our primary concerns when traveling by air.

-Here are ten tips we regularly employ for saving money and traveling light:
+Apart from using our travel card points, here are ten tips we regularly employ for saving money and traveling light:

 - Clean Out Your Wallet: Even thinking about losing a purse or wallet on a vacation is a bummer.
 In an attempt to minimize the possible “worst case scenario,” I leave grocery store, library, gym, and local rebate cards at home.
 Taking my chances, the coupons stay at home too.